Join the MOOT 2026

 You'll have an individual development through the course of personal skills, becoming better at both public speaking and handling nervousness.

-To make this possible, the moot includes classes with a rhetorician who will assist on improving speaking and presentation skills.
+To make this possible, the moot includes trial-moots before the competition aimed at improving speaking and presentation skills before the competition.

 In addition, you'll greatly improve academic and practical skills within the field of international dispute work.